 Independent Living Support

-- assist individuals to maximize independence in instrumental activities of
+- assist a participant to maximize independence in their instrumental activities of daily living, such as:

 - maintaining a household